s-suresh-kumar/workplace-directory/README.md

  ## Description

 This app creates an employee directory by using data from randomuser.me API.
 With this app, one can view the employee directory, search for a particular employee or employees that match the search string.
 Also the employees can be sorted based on name or DOB.
 This app is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is front-end only application with a front-end API call fetching necessary data for display.

+ ## Deployed-Application

+The deployed application can be found at:  https://s-suresh-kumar.github.io/workplace-directory/

  ## Installation
 Just clone the repository, and issue `npm i` to install dependencies.
 To use locally, one has to issue `npm start` which will launch the app on the default browser.